jchaiken12/3D_cell_simulation/simulation_package/README.md

 Python script would start approximately with the line

+    #!/usr/bin/env python3
     import mcell as m

 to execute the necessary functions, parameters, etc. to run the physics based simulation.
+Also this guarantees the correct version of python is run for the scripts.